I once read "watering bonsai trees takes years to learn". How strange, I thought. Why would it take so long to learn such a simple thing?

-Not everyone will like this answer, however, the answer is water as needed for the specific type of plant you have!
+Water as needed for the specific type and size of plant you have!

-As you get to know your bonsai, you will be able to just look at them or pick them up and know whether they need water or not.
+As you get to know your bonsai, you will be able to just look at them or pick them up (and tell by their weight) and know whether they need water or not.

 During the rainy season, I often turned it off and watered by hand.